 - Check Application Status

 The USA Housestaff Council is a self-governing body, composed of the chief residents from each of the specialty residency programs and a senior fellow from the subspecialty fellowships.
 The Council meets on the first Friday of each month at 7:30 AM, alternating locations between USA Health University Hospital and USA Health Children's & Women's Hospital.

 The Council represents the interns, residents, and fellows in GME programs sponsored by USA Health on issues related to the clinical working environment.
 The Council provides a forum to promote...

-- Excellence in the development, assessment and provision of graduate medical education in the clinical learning and education environments
+- Excellence in the development, assessment and provision of graduate medical education in the clinical and educational environments

-- Professionalism in the clinical working and educational environments
+- Professionalism in the clinical and educational environments

 - Patient safety in the environment of clinical education

 - Communication and exchange of ideas across disciplines and professions

 - Communication with the GME and USA Health leadership

 Note: The USA Housestaff Council and the USA Housestaff Association are two separate organizations with distinct functions.